Mohamed-Tallal/Mohamed-Tallal/README.md

 My name is Mohamed Tallal .

-I am a senior CS student and Mid PHP & Laravel developer focused on building systems using  PHP & Laravel technologies
+I am a Mid PHP & Laravel developer focused on building systems using  PHP & Laravel technologies

 I am an ambitious person that loves coding, open-source projects, and problem-solving and very happy to helping and working with peoples in our field on many projects.
 Also, I contribute to solving many problems in Hackerrank and Leetcode.